Dvogonen/cyclop_plus_plus/README.md

 - A long-long click (> 2 seconds) triggers a manual frequency scanner.
 The receiver will start cycling through all channels quickly.
 Hold down the button again when the channel you want to use flickers onto the main display.

 ###Words of Warning
-Use of the FW is completely on your own risk.
+Use of the FW is naturally on your own risk.
 You have to dismantle the googles to program the receiver with a so called ISP (alternatively called ICSP) programmer.
-It is naturally possible to destroy the receiver electronics if you connect VCC (the +3.3 volt wire coming from the programmer) to the wrong pin.
+It is possible to destroy the receiver electronics by making faulty connections.
-Other types of wiring errors will lead to the programmer not working, but will probably not destroy anything.
-Always double check that VCC is connected correctly before you turn on power.

 It is possible to "Brick" the processor in your receiver by tampering with the so called processor fuses.
 There is no need to change any fuses from their original values (0xE2 0xD9 0x07).
 Leave them alone.

 ###License